Finland: EU 'not brain dead' on enlargement

 The French proposals, circulated to EU diplomats last Friday and seen by EUobserver, had called for "gradual association" and more "rigorous" monitoring on rule of law.

-The gradual idea was to unlock countries' access to selected EU policies and subsidies en route to full accession.
+The "gradual" idea was to unlock countries' access to selected EU policies and subsidies en route to full accession.

 But the new rigour meant those EU benefits could be taken away, or "reversed", if things went awry.